Taking Care of Me

 Sentient Research received a 46-month contract from the CDC to develop and test a new entertainment-education video intervention to address HIV care disparities among minority persons living with HIV.
 The process for creating and evaluating the video involved close collaboration with the target audience, HIV clinic stakeholders, and CDC staff.
 This included creating a detailed needs assessment, conducting interviews with HIV clinic managers, and hiring a 9-person review panel of people living with HIV who are diverse in terms of race/ethnicity, age, gender, and geographic location.

 We developed Taking Care of Me, a brief video intervention for use in HIV clinic waiting rooms, to improve HIV treatment initiation, medication adherence, and retention in care.
 The video incorporates key messages into dramatic soap-opera style stories involving diverse characters.
 Multiple script iterations were reviewed by the review panel and their feedback was integrated into the final video.
-The resulting 29-minute video includes three entertaining dramatic stories and a 2-part animation about characters who model overcoming challenges to optimal HIV care.
+The resulting 29-minute video includes three entertaining dramatic stories and a two-part animation about characters who model overcoming challenges to optimal HIV care.
 Watch the Intervention»

 Compared to most other HIV interventions, Taking Care of Me is extremely easy to implement, and is very low burden on staff and clients.